Hamidalavi/examid-gaming-journey/README.md

 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
 10. Cover the controller with middle, ring and pinky fingers; then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons
 11. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
-12. Depending on the direction of aiming and movement, I use 360° of the thumb knuckle (fingertip) and thumb muscle itself for controlling the joysticks.
+12. My thumbs' fingertip touch the top-right of left joystick and top-left (straight with thumb finger path).
 Remember that **Hold the controller on your fingers to give your thumb muscle enough space to move easily.
 As a result, your action will be faster and more accurate**

 > [!IMPORTANT]
 **These directions may change slightly as you pay attention to the game; so I don't recommend to overthink about these sticks and directions; just play and have fun with your controller**

 13. Compensate for joystick friction by strafing for a long time or have a rotating and circular aiming; then aim exactly opposite the left or right movement
 14. Use strafing for a better accuracy
-15. These two fators **reaction** and **smoothness** are very important, this is done through tension management.
-I tried hard to learn these factors and my joystick aim became very fast and smooth like other pro players.
-For fast movements, higher tension is required; for flicking, tracking and switching enemies, lowering the tension or light pressure on joystick is a perfect choice
+15. These two fators **reaction** and **smoothness** are very important.
+I tried hard to learn these factors and my joystick aim became very fast and smooth like other pro players
 16. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
 17. Blinking is like changing the magazine of a gun.
 My eyes are always open when I focus on the enemy.
 When I'm done, I relieve eye fatigue with a wink
 18. Finally, **the brain optimized the fingers' movements and positions** and now my entire focus is on the game